sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 rotation of projection in space (for objects that are not perfectly aligned in XYZ) and isolation of each +/- axis

+- Backface Mask
+An easy way to isolate interior faces of objects for example cloth lining.

 - Illegal Albedo Warning
-Adjustment layer that gives a visual warning when illegal albedo values are detected.
+Adjustment layer that gives a visual warning when values outisde a custom range are detected.

 - Posterize
 Simple Posterize adjustment implementation, specifying how many color/value steps you want